 Replication is the process of incrementally copying data from one Tivoli Storage Manager server to a remote Tivoli Storage Manager server.
 The server from which client data is replicated is called a source replication server.
 The server to which client data is replicated is called a target replication server.
 A replication server can function as a source server, a target server, or both.
 You use replication processing to maintain the same level of files on the source and the target servers.
+Figure 12 shows the Tivoli Storage Manager replication process to a remote site.

 When client data is replicated, data that is not on the target server is copied.
 When replicated data exceeds the retention limit, the target server automatically removes the data.
-To maximize data protection, the local server and the remote server are synchronized, for example Site B replicates client data from Site A and Site A replicates client data from Site B. As part of replication processing, client data that was deleted from the source server is also deleted from the target server.
+To maximize data protection, you synchronize the local server and the remote server, for example Site B replicates data from Site A and Site A replicates data from Site B. As part of replication processing, client data that was deleted from the source server is also deleted from the target server.